Understanding Stress Leave in Ontario

 S.F., who suffered from an anxiety disorder as well as depression, asserted that her dismissal was discriminatory and that the school board had failed to accommodate her mental health conditions.
 The Ontario Court of Appeal upheld the decision of the Human Rights Tribunal of Ontario, which found in favor of S.F.
 The Court emphasized the necessity of accommodating employees with mental health disorders and reinforced the obligation of employers to provide a compelling and evidence-based justification for terminations that are claimed to result from undue hardship.

-This case shows how important it is to implement the duty to accommodate in the workplace.
+Overall, this case shows how important it is to implement the duty to accommodate in the workplace.
 It reinforces the legal and ethical obligations of employers to address mental health issues with sensitivity and diligence, and it ensures that employees are protected from discrimination based on mental health conditions.

 About the Author